masa-2a/DjHands/README.md

 ## Usage 🧚🏽‍♀️

  Run the app/main.py file and a seperate camera window should open up.
 Move your fingers and create some music.
 To end your session hit q.

+ Here are a few tips:
+ 1. If you prefer that everytime you lift your finger the clip starts instantly (rather to waiting for the next quantised bar) then set quantisation to 0 from the menu.
+Alternatively, you can set custom quantisaion for each track for more creativity.
+ 2. Instead of using it to mix beats you can also use it to assemble songs (vocals on one hand and instruments on another).
+ 3. play around with how it detects a closed fist/ unraised fingers to find the sweet spot.
+Check out this video for a quick demo!

 ## License